lucee/lucee-docs/docs/04.guides/08.lucee-5/06.component-static/page.md

 component {
      // inside the static constructor you can define static variables, this code is executed when the "class" instance is loaded static {
-            susi=1; // written to the static scope static.sorglos=2; // again written to the static scope }
+            susi=1; // written to the static scope (defining the scope is not necessary) static.sorglos=2; // again written to the static scope }